Atreca Reports Fourth Quarter and Full-Year 2022 Financial Results and ATRC-101 Data Update

 Conference Call and Webcast Details

-The live audio webcast and accompanying slide presentation can be accessed via the Events section of the Company’s investor relations website at https://ir.atreca.com/news-and-events/event-calendar.
-An archived replay of the webcast will be available on the Company's website for 90 days following the live event.
+The conference call registration and a live audio webcast and accompanying slide presentation can also be accessed via the Events section of the Company’s investor relations website at https://ir.atreca.com/news-and-events/event-calendar.
+An archived replay of the webcast will be available on the Company's website for 30 days following the live event.

 About Atreca, Inc.

 Atreca is a biopharmaceutical company developing novel antibody-based immunotherapeutics generated by its differentiated discovery platform.
 Atreca's platform allows access to an unexplored landscape in oncology through the identification of unique antibody-target pairs generated by the human immune system during an active immune response against tumors.
-These antibodies provide the basis for first-in-class therapeutic candidates, such as our lead product candidate ATRC-101.
+These antibodies provide the basis for first-in-class therapeutic candidates, such as our lead product candidate ATRC-101, our pipeline of lead-stage oncology programs, and MAM01/ATRC-501, a clinical candidate licensed to the Bill & Melinda Gates Medical Research Institute for the prevention of malaria.
 A Phase 1b study evaluating ATRC-101 in multiple solid tumor cancers is currently enrolling patients.
 For more information on Atreca, please visit www.atreca.com.

-This release contains forward-looking statements regarding our strategy and future plans, including statements regarding the development of ATRC-101 and our preclinical and clinical plans, specifically, plans to begin participant selection based on target expression, the ability of our discovery platform to identify potentially valuable therapeutic antibodies, plans to present new information on our EphA2 program and other pipeline assets, the results of our clinical trials and studies and other developing data, plans regarding the evaluation of clinical data, reports of monotherapy data and combination data and other data read-outs, enrollment objectives, our ability to obtain sufficient clinical enrollment, reports of clinical enrollment updates, plans to file an Investigational New Drug application, and the timing thereof, the safety or potential efficacy of ATRC-101 or our anti-SARS-CoV-2 antibody discoveries, and our ability to fund current operations and develop and commercialize our current or potential future product candidates.
-These forward-looking statements include, but are not limited to, statements about our plans, objectives, representations and contentions and are not historical facts and typically are identified by use of terms such as "preparing," "potential," "expect," "believe," “presenting,” "planned," “will,” “continue” and similar words, although some forward-looking statements are expressed differently.
+This release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+These forward-looking statements include without limitation those regarding our strategy and future plans, including statements regarding tolerance of ATRC-101 in our ongoing Phase 1b trial, enrollment of patients in our Phase 1b clinical trial of ATRC-101, our belief that our ATRC-101 data further validates the ability of our proprietary platform to identify potentially valuable therapeutic antibodies against novel targets in oncology, the acceleration of growth of our preclinical pipeline based on continued investments in our discovery platform, our plans for potential Phase 2 development of ACTR-101 by the end of 2023, the development of ATRC-101 and our clinical and regulatory plans, and the timing thereof, data read-outs and the timing thereof, including the reporting of updated data from the monotherapy and pembrolizumab combination arms of our Phase 1b clinical trial of ATRC-101, the advancement of APN-497444 and APN-346958 with the nomination of clinical candidates in 2023, the expected timing of INDs, including delays thereof and plans to submit one additional IND per year in oncology beginning in 2024, and the advancement of MAM01/ATRC-501 by Gates MRI, including plans to file an IND in 2023.
+These forward-looking statements include, but are not limited to, statements about our plans, objectives, representations and contentions and are not historical facts and typically are identified by use of terms such as “continue,” “progress,” “accelerate,” “will,” “expect,” “advance,” “target,” and similar words, although some forward-looking statements are expressed differently.
 Our actual results may differ materially from those indicated in these forward-looking statements due to risks and uncertainties related to the initiation, timing, progress and results of our research and development programs, preclinical studies, clinical trials, regulatory submissions, and other matters that are described in our most recent Annual Report on Form 10-K and Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission (SEC) and available on the SEC's website at www.sec.gov, including the risk factors set forth therein.
 Investors are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this release, and we undertake no obligation to update any forward-looking statement in this press release, except as required by law.

 Condensed Consolidated Balance Sheets